Zungrysoft/LibreQuartz/README.md

 Otherwise, levels may end up looking like a nightmare in design.
 They may be thematically different as long as it doesn’t clash.

-## Documentation

-*LibreQuartz* always needs help with documentation, so please send your patches, but keep in mind:

-  1. We use [AsciiDoc](http://asciidoc.org/) for writing the documentation.
-     AsciiDoc is a simple plaintext-based format which is simple to read and write in its source form, and can generate nice HTML documents out of them.

-  2. Headers are formated in a wiki-style format, this makes it easier for Vim (perhaps other editors, too) to automatically re-format text.

-  3. Text is kept at 72 characters wide.
-     In Vim, you can set the
-     editor to automatically insert line breaks as you’re typing by performing `set textwidth=72`.
-     Special exceptions to the width
-     rule might be allowed when necessary (for example, inserting long URLs).

 ## Submitting your work

 The most common, and a fairly simple method, to submit your work is by